rxtted/rxRadio/README.md

 ## Installation

-1. Download a release or clone the repository.
+1. Download a f or clone the repository.
 2. Place the resource in your server resources folder as `rxRadio`.
 3. Ensure dependencies start before it.
 4. Add `ensure rxRadio` to your server config.